conduit-db/conduit-db/BLUEPRINT.md

 variety of bitcoin messages).

-## 3) Memcached LRU cache + in-memory merkle tree cache for last 20 blocks
+## 3) Redis LRU cache + in-memory merkle tree cache for last 20 blocks

 This would serve two main functions.